Color blindness: Digital design

 Color codes are useful tools for designers to convey information.
 The interpretation of this information requires users to perform a variety of color tasks, usually comparative but also sometimes connotative or denotative.
-However, these tasks are often problematic for the color blind when design of the color code has not followed best practices for accessibility.
+However, these tasks are often problematic for color blind people when design of the color code has not followed best practices for accessibility.
 For example, one of the most ubiquitous connotative color codes is the "red means bad and green means good" or similar systems, based on the classic signal light colors.
 However, this color coding will almost always be undifferentiable to deutans or protans, and can instead be supplemented with a parallel connotative system (symbols, smileys, etc.).

-Good practices to ensure design is accessible to the color blind include:
+Good practices to ensure design is accessible to color blind people include: